-Just understand that some folks might be a little bit ignorant about your ability to converse in their language (English or Spanish) but they’re bad intentioned when complimenting you.
+Just understand that some folks might be a little bit ignorant about your ability to converse in their language (English or Spanish) but they’re not bad intentioned when complimenting you.
 They’re just trying to be nice and have never seen a foreigner speak their language before.

 Not justifying it but that’s how I see it.